MathSEE-Modeling-Week/Modeling-Week/README.md

 nest_asyncio.apply()
 ```

 This ensures compatibility with the notebook environment.
+Go to the [Model section](https://um-bridge-benchmarks.readthedocs.io/en/docs/umbridge/models.html) of the UM-Bridge Documentation to learn about the correct implementation of a UM-Bridge server.

 Compare your implementation to the [example solution](UQ/MC_server.ipynb), to make sure your setup is correct.

 ### 2.2 Predator-Prey Model as UM-Bridge Server
 Once you're comfortable with the simple example from 2.1, the next step is to implement the Predator-Prey model (introduced in 1.1) as an UM-Bridge server.
 The Predator-Prey model is more complex and will help you see how UM-Bridge can manage multi-dimensional models.